jadudm/fac-archive/README.md

 * Back up roughly 10GB of data to an SQLite file
 * Download approximately 2.5TB of audit reports (PDFs)

-`fac-tool` is written in Go, and should work on Mac, Windows, and Linux.
+`fac-archive` is written in Go, and should work on Mac, Windows, and Linux.

 ## design

-`fac-tool` has three subcommands:
+`fac-archive` has three subcommands:

-* `fac-tool archive` will create a new archive of all of the FAC data
+* `fac-archive archive` will create a new archive of all of the FAC data
-* `fac-tool update` updates an existing archive
+* `fac-archive update` updates an existing archive
-* `fac-tool reports` will download PDFs of audit reports
+* `fac-archive reports` will download PDFs of audit reports

 ## configuration

 You will need a `config.yaml` file.
 It must be placed in one of two places:

 1. `$HOME/.factool/config.yaml`
-2. A file called `config.yaml` in the same directory as the `fac-tool` executable
+2. A file called `config.yaml` in the same directory as the `fac-archive` executable

 The file should have the form: